-Selling a product is a combined effort of a good product, closing techniques, presentation tools, prospects and most importantly; your listening skills.
-Successful selling is based on how well you listen.
+Selling a product is a combined effort of a good product, closing techniques, presentation tools, prospects and most importantly your listening skills.
+Successful selling is dependent on active listening in sales calls.

 If you also believe, like most other people, that listening is just hearing words coming out of the client’s mouth; you are mistaken big time!

 Jump Directly to

 Listening over a phone call is a work of concentration, patience and ability to comprehend what the customer is saying.
 Listening is both, a complex process and a learned skill; it requires a conscious intellectual and emotional effort.

 High growth companies that make a minimum of 40% growth for consecutive 3 years still believe that sales over call, making cold calls are important for their business.